Lekuruu/osu.py/README.md

 osu.py is a python library that emulates part of the online functionality of the osu! stable client.

 **IMPORTANT:**
 Use this library at your own risk!
-I am not responsible for anything that can happen to your account.
-If you want to test it out on a private server, you can set the `server` attribute when initializing the client.
+I am not responsible for any unexpected behavior of the client or anything that can happen to your account.
+If you want to test it out on a custom server, you can set the `server` attribute when initializing the client.

 You can install this package with pip: